odigity/simpleset/docs/index.md

 This package contains the following:

 - `simpleset.Constant` — An alternative to Python's [Enum](https://docs.python.org/3/library/enum.html) for defining immutable data sets in code.
 Supports a range of use cases, from simple list-of-strings to immutable named objects of arbitrary complexity.
-- `simpleset.Error` — A subclass of `Exception` that provides a pair of utility functions for defining sets or entire families of exception classes in a single line.
-(A variation on the enum theme.)
-See the [Error](error) page for the details.
 - `simpleset.strict` — Contains a class mixin (`StrictMixin`) which adds strictness to set definitions, preventing the mixing of forms or inconsistent attribute sets, and an alternate `Constant` class which includes the mixin.
 See the [Customizing](customizing) page for the details.
 - `simpleset.graphene` — Contains a class mixin (`GrapheneMixin`) which adds helper methods for generating Graphene enums, and an alternate `Constant` class which includes the mixin.
 See the [Integrations](integrations) page for the details.
+- `simpleset.Error` — A subclass of `Exception` that provides a pair of utility functions for defining sets or entire families of exception classes in a single line.
+(A variation on the enum theme.)
+See the [Error](error) page for the details.

 ## Constant

 ### Definition

-To define a set of immutable named objects of arbitrary complexity, use `Constant.define_set()`` to specify the set name + object names:
+Use `Constant.define_set()` to specify the set name and instance names:

 ```python
 Color = Constant.define_set( "Color", "RED", "GREEN", "BLUE" )